jpotter80/mcp/PROJECT_STATUS.md

 # Mojo Documentation Search Engine - Project Summary

-## Project Status: In Progress — Quality Fixes After Audit
+## Project Status: In Progress — Hybrid Search Stable, MCP Server Added

 This document provides a complete overview of the end-to-end hybrid search engine built for the Mojo manual.
 The system is currently undergoing a significant upgrade to its core document preprocessing and chunking strategy to improve search result quality.